juliensagot/ModularTableViewController/README.md

 ### `Reusable` protocol to the rescue

 What if we could automatically provide a unique reuseIdentifier for every `UITableViewCell` classes and subclasses?<br>
-Fortunately we can, with a protocol and a `UITableViewCell` extension:
+Fortunately we can, with the help of a simple protocol and  `UITableViewCell` extension:

 ```swift
 protocol Reusable {